-Obtaining Effective Consent Effective consent requires communication.
-Each partner should feel free to communicate what they want out of a sexual experience.
+Effective consent requires communication: Each partner should feel free to communicate what they want out of a sexual experience.
 Partners need to openly state their expectations and how far they want to go.
 You should frequently check in with your partner to see if they are comfortable.
 Good communication means a good sexual encounter for everyone involved.

 Effective consent is free to be taken back at any time: At any point during a sexual encounter each partner should feel free to change their mind and the other partner must respect their decision.

 Student Victim Assistance provides support services to students who have experienced a non-consensual sexual encounter.